Mitchelmore questions commitment to rural job creation

 - Air ambulance services must be fully reviewed in ambulance review (christophermitchelmore.com)

-Posted on March 13, 2013, in Business, Community Economic Development, Job Opportunities, Politics and tagged Christopher Mitchelmore, eas, employment, government, Great Northern Peninsula, jobs, Labrador, Newfoundland, Newfoundland & Labrador, Politics, Rural, Rural development, Straits-White Bay North, The Straits White Bay North.
+Posted on March 13, 2013, in Business, Community Economic Development, Politics and tagged Christopher Mitchelmore, eas, employment, government, Great Northern Peninsula, jobs, Labrador, Newfoundland, Newfoundland & Labrador, Politics, Rural, Rural development, Straits-White Bay North, The Straits White Bay North.
 Bookmark the permalink.
 9 Comments.